-OHSU strongly recommends that all OHSU members, regardless of their work location or job function, remain "up-to-date" with COVID-19 vaccines, as defined by the Centers for Disease Control and Prevention.
+Per Policy 03-30-150, OHSU strongly recommends that all OHSU members, regardless of their work location or job function, remain "up-to-date" with COVID-19 vaccines, as defined by the Centers for Disease Control and Prevention.
 Under the revised policy as of June 12, 2023, all students must be "fully vaccinated" or "up-to-date" with COVID-19 vaccinations OR they must submit a declination form via Enterprise Health and adhere to Student Health's current requirements designed to minimize COVID-19 transmission.
-A step-by-step guide for declination is available here.
-New students wishing to submit a declination should do so when they receive their network login credentials (usually about 30 days before the start of your program).
+New students wishing to submit a declination should do so when they receive their network login credentials prior to the start of their program.
+Please note, while exemptions may be accepted for OHSU education and OHSU clinical rotations, Radiation Oncology clinical affiliate hospitals my require COVID-19 vaccination for radiation therapy clinical placements.